open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 Users can modify the `data` of `BaseDataElement` as if it were an instance property.
 However, with the same reason we mentioned in adding and querying attributes, users should only use `set_metainfo` to modify the `metainfo`.

-For the ease of use, users can use `del` to delete the data in `data` and `metainfo` directly. `pop` is also supported to delete attributes after the access.
+For ease of use, users can use `del` to delete the data in `data` and `metainfo` directly. and can also use `pop` to get the deleted data.

 ```python
 data_element = BaseDataElement(